Find out what you need to know about travel insurance and travelling with a disability.

 Taking medication on holidays

-- Make sure they’re legal.
+- Make sure it’s legal.
 Different countries have different rules for different medications.
 What may be legal in Australia could be a banned substance in other countries.
 Check with the embassy of the country you are travelling to before you purchase flights.

 - Speak with your doctor.
 Ask your doctor to write you a letter describing your disability and confirming that your medication is for personal use only.